Outrageous!

 Outrageous! is a 1977 Canadian comedy-drama film written and directed by Richard Benner.
 The film stars Craig Russell as female impersonator Robin Turner, and Hollis McLaren as Turner's schizophrenic roommate Liza Conners.
 The plot begins in Toronto, with later scenes in New York City.

 The film is based on "Making It", a short story by writer Margaret Gibson from her 1976 collection The Butterfly Ward; Russell and Gibson were roommates in real life.

 Outrageous! was one of the first gay-themed films ever to receive widespread theatrical release in North America.
 The sequel Too Outrageous! was released in 1987.
-A stage musical that was adaptated from the film was produced by Canadian Stage in 2000.
+A stage musical that was adapted from the film was produced by Canadian Stage in 2000.

 Plot

 Robin Turner is an inept hairdresser.
 He does hair and makeup for the local drag shows but longs to get up on stage himself.
 His best friend Liza is schizophrenic; she had been institutionalized but decided to leave the facility and be Robin's roommate.

 Liza has a delusional episode in which she believes that "The Bonecrusher" from "The Other Place" is lying on top of her.
 Robin helps her push the Bonecrusher off and Liza tells him about the Other Place and her friend from there, Zara.
 Zara protects her from the Bonecrusher, who tells Liza that she is "the one born dead" and wants to take her to live in the Other Place forever.

 A social worker visits Liza and they review Liza's lengthy list of medications.
 The social worker stresses that it would be very dangerous for Liza to become pregnant.
 When Robin comes home from work, Liza is excited that she was able to function with the social worker.
 Robin, however, is upset: a client had urged him to be adventurous with her hairstyle but then reacted badly when Robin styled her like Elizabeth Taylor in Cleopatra.

 Robin and Liza meet Robin's friend Perry and Liza's friend from the institution, Martin.
 Martin seems to suffer from some form of paranoid delusions, believing that his eyes are turning Chinese and ranting about Mao Zedong.
 Perry and Robin discuss their costumes for an upcoming Halloween party.
 Perry decides to go as Karen Black as the flight attendant from Airport 1975.
 Liza suggests that Robin go as Tallulah Bankhead and agrees to make his dress.

 Robin is a smash at the Halloween party, winning first prize in the costume contest, and offered the chance to perform regularly.
 His boss at the hair salon, a closet case who thinks women won't want to have their hair done by "fags", is at first reluctant to give Robin the time off to shop for fabric for new dresses but finally relents.
 Robin debuts at the club as Bette Davis, doing a routine mocking Joan Crawford's performances in Mildred Pierce, Autumn Leaves, and What Ever Happened to Baby Jane? while singing live rather than lip synching.